-Although stress is pretty inevitable, it doesn’t take a lot to just sit back, relax, and clear your mind for a few minutes every day.
+Although stress is inevitable, it doesn’t take a lot to just sit back, relax, and clear your mind for a few minutes every day.
 Even if some methods of stress relief may not wish all your problems away, they can definitely help you gain some perspective and realize that things likely aren’t as bad as they seem.
+Being proactive and taking time to manage your stress on a daily basis can help prevent further stress from building up and getting out of control, so here are some simple things you can do to unwind and de-stress after a rough day.

 1. Take a deep breath